openshift/federation-dev/README-minishift.md

 This walkthrough does not go into detail of the components and resources involved in cluster federation.
 Feel free to explore the repository to review the YAML files that configure Federation and deploy the sample application.
-See also the upstream federation-v2 repo and its [user guide](https://github.com/kubernetes-sigs/federation-v2/blob/master/docs/userguide.md), on which this guide is based.
+See also the upstream kubefed repository and its [user guide](e RE  ), on which this guide is based.

 Beyond that: minishift provides us with a quick and easy environment for testing, but it has limitations.
 More advanced aspects of cluster federation